 - 1. Back the trailer down the launch ramp until the bunks are about three-quarters submerged in the water. - 2.
 In the towing vehicle, set the parking brake.
 Also, put the transmission into Park for an automatic transmission, or leave it in gear for a manual transmission.
 Turn off the vehicle's engine. - 3.
 Place blocks behind the towing vehicle's rear wheels. - 4.
 In the boat, with its speed set to minimum, approach the trailer.
 Ensure that the engine is trimmed up as far as possible to avoid hitting the shore bottom. - 5.
 Center the boat on the support bunks and steer the boat straight toward the winch stand.
 Drive the boat between the bunks at a slow speed, using short power bursts. - 6.
 Once the boat is loaded, turn off the engine and tilt it up.
 Attach the safety cable and exit the ramp to allow others to load. - 7.
 Turn off all boat accessories and the master switch. - 8.
 If your boat is equipped with a livewell, drain it.
 Also, run your bilge pump to drain the in-tube storage and transom, if applicable. - 9.
 Connect the trailer light harness, and check all lights. - 10.
-Lower and secure the canopy. - 11.
-Secure the engine. - 12.
+Lower and secure the Standard and Sport Bimini, On the Sport Arch, only the bimini canvas must be stowed if equipped. - 11.
+Secure the engine on the engine's trailering bracket. - 12.
 Attach the tie-down straps.
 For more information, refer to your boat trailer owner's manual.